-Representative Brandon Ellington, a Democrat, represents part of Jackson County and Independence (District 22) in the Missouri House of Representatives.
-He was first elected to the House in a special election in November 2011.
+Representative Brandon Ellington, a Democrat, represents part of Jackson County and Independence in the Missouri House of Representatives.
+He was first elected to the House of Representatives in a November 2011 special election.

-Rep. Ellington is actively involved in the community by working with food pantries, starting neighborhood cleanup programs, mentorship programs, elderly assist programs, community outreach programs, and coaching youth in basketball.
-He is the cofounder of Voices of the People, We The People and serves as president of I Am My Brother’s Keeper.
-Also he is a member of G.Y.R.L.
+Rep. Ellington is actively involved in the community by working with food pantries, starting programs to initiate neighborhood cleanup, mentorship, elderly assistance and community outreach, and coaching youth basketball.
+He is the cofounder of Voices of the People, a member of We the People, and serves as president of I Am My Brother’s Keeper.
+He is also a member of Giving Yourself Real Love (G.Y.R.L.).

 Requires the Department of Public Safety to create a law enforcement identification numbering system to track complaints against officers from one agency to another agency

 Requires uniformed law enforcement officer to wear a video camera while on duty to record any interaction between a law enforcement officer and a member of the public

 Allows a victim or witness of a crime to be granted an automatic full order of protection if such victim or witness is fearful of his or her safety

 Modifies when a person may be eligible for parole if such person was under twenty-one years of age when the offense was committed and was sentenced after January 1, 1976